dimarval/motel-activerecord/README.md

 config.motel.admission_criteria = '\/(\w*)\/'
 ```

-If you do not want the automatic switch tenants by url you must
+If you do not want the automatic switching of tenants by url you must
 disable the middleware:

 ```ruby